-(B) the ability to organize, evaluate, and present information orally and in writing; and experience; and possess, or develop before providing services, the skills necessary to meet the needs of the recipient population.
+(B) the ability to organize, evaluate, and present information orally and in writing; and a.
+Direct service workers must be at least at least 18 years of age; qualified through education or experience; and possess, or develop before providing services, the skills necessary to meet the needs of the recipient population.